 The leaves vary from long and strappy to short and scalloped.
-All foliage is fairly rigid and may be smooth or serrated, a solid color or variegated or spotted.
+All foliage is fairly rigid and may be smooth or serrated, solid color, variegated or spotted.
 Long stalks with multiple red, yellow, or orange flowers appear in spring.
 The wide range of varieties ensures that there is a specimen for every taste.

-Dyckia are exposed to harsh sun and very dry conditions for most of the year.
-Then the rainy season appears and the plants are half drowned.
-Contrary to common sense, they seem to love this treatment and plants are healthiest when the monsoon season is harsh and long.
+Dyckias are exposed to harsh sun and arid conditions for most of the year.
+Then the rainy season appears, and the plants are half-drowned.
+Contrary to common sense, they seem to love this treatment, and plants are healthiest when the monsoon season is harsh and long.

 While actively growing, the plants need regular water to produce happy plants.
 The soil should not be soggy but evenly moist at all times.
 Use a saucer under potted plants to keep the roots from sitting in water but allow for evaporation and consistent humidity.
 In winter, when growth is dormant, you may reduce the amount of water by half.